You can find out about our Caithness branch below.

 The ‘Birds of Caithness’ DVD was published in December 2015 by Caithness SOC.
 It is the distillation of over 200 years of observations documenting the fascinating birdlife of the county.
 The 458 page document is formatted to allow for viewing either as double-page spreads on the web or as high-resolution pdfs.
 To find out more about the publication, click here.

 Caithness SOC were then delighted to announce the publication of a revised edition of The ‘Birds of Caithness’, in book form!
-This hard-backed book is a 458pp and A4 in size, with dust jacket.
+This hard-backed book, 458pp and A4 in size with dust jacket, is now unfortunately sold out.

 Loch of Mey hide